Twistin' the Night Away: Year-end charts

+Certifications

 Rod Stewart version

 In 1973, Rod Stewart released his version as the third single from Never a Dull Moment, his fourth album.
 This version achieved marginal success, peaking at #59 on the Billboard Hot 100.
 In 1987, he re-recorded the song for the soundtrack to the film Innerspace.
 When released as a single in the summer of 1987, this version hit #80 on the Hot 100.